jahlee/CS174A_TitanicPanic/README.md

 - <b>Physics</b> concepts on the boat and water movement
 - <b>Particle effects</b> for the fire

-<ins>How to run the game:</ins>
+<ins>How to play the game:</ins>
-1. Download all the files
+1) Download all the files
+2) Load the server
-2a.
-If on Mac: open host.command
+   - If on Mac: open _host.command_
-2b.
-If on Windows: open host.bat
+   - If on Windows: open _host.bat_
-3. Assuming the port says 8000, navigate Chrome (or browser of your choice) to the url http://localhost:8000/
+3) Assuming the port says _8000_, navigate Chrome (or browser of your choice) to the url http://localhost:8000/
-4. Have fun!
+4) Have fun!